ewolff/ewolff.com/microservices-demos.md

 ## Synchronous Communication

+There are several options for synchronous communication between microservices:

 * The [Consul demo](https://github.com/ewolff/microservice-consul) is written
   in Java with Spring Cloud / Boot.
 The demo uses Consul for service discovery, Apache httpd for routing, Hystrix for resilience and Ribbon for load